Bumble Bee Behavior: Surprising Capabilities of Small Brains

 The terms bumble bee (or bumblebee), humble bee (or humblebee), and dumbledore are all names for the same insect.
 The last name is rarely used today and the second name is uncommon.
 Bumble, humble, and dumble all refer to the humming, buzzing, or droning sound made by a bee in flight.

 Bumble bees belong to the genus Bombus.
-There are around 250 species in the genus.
-Many are social insects, but some are solitary.
+The genus contains around 250 species.
+Many bumble bees are social insects, but some are solitary.
 Most live in the northern hemisphere.
-A few species inhabit South America, however, and some species have been introduced to New Zealand and Tasmania.
+A few species inhabit South America, however, and some have been introduced to New Zealand and Tasmania.

 Bumble bees often have stout bodies.
 They also have a furry appearance, which endears them to some people.
-They can sting and may do so defensively, but I find them much less bothersome than the yellow jacket wasps in my area.
+Their hairs and other body adaptations allow the insects to be active in much colder conditions than other bees can tolerate.
+The bees can sting and may do so defensively, but I find them much less bothersome than the yellow jacket wasps in my area.
 I've never been stung by a bumble bee, but I have been stung by a wasp.

-The species used in the studies described in this article was the buff-tailed bumble bee, or Bombus terrestris.
-It's one of the most common bumble bees in Europe.
+The species used in the lab studies described in this article was the buff-tailed bumble bee, or Bombus terrestris.
+It's one of the most common bumble bees in Europe and one of the most widely studied.

 In the first part of the twentieth century, the buff-tailed bumble bee was known as the large earth humble bee and the buff-tailed humble bee.